kumarallamraju/avd/avd-poc-planning.md

 ### Multi-session Desktops

-11. For multi-session desktops, we need to domain join the Azure Files or Azure NetApp Files.
-Pls create an ADLS Gen2 storage account and also refer this document https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable
+11. For multi-session desktops, we need an Azure Storage Account and Standard/Premium File Share. to domain join the Azure Files or Azure NetApp Files.
+This document outlines the steps to domain join the Azure Storage Account https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable

 10. Download the AzFilesHybrid module https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable#download-azfileshybrid-module on to your admin VM created in Step #9

 11. Install the Az module on your admin VM. https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.3.0